Practical Insights from the Published Article

 The book is edited by Jack Bernstein, a senior tax partner at Aird & Berlis LLP in Toronto and one of Canada's leading international tax lawyers, who conceived the project in response to the growing complexity of cross-border relocation for high-net-worth families.
 Chetcuti Cauchi Advocates joins a cohort of leading private client and tax practitioners contributing jurisdiction chapters across 48 countries, including Leandro M. Passarella of Passarella Abogados in Buenos Aires, and Gerd D. Goyvaerts, Stéphanie Gabriel and Luc Jong of Tiberghien, positioning the Malta chapter alongside recognised international private client and tax counsel.

-About the Author: Professional Contribution and Expertise
+About the Authors: Professional Contribution and Expertise

 Dr Jean-Philippe Chetcuti, Senior Partner at Chetcuti Cauchi Advocates, is a private client, tax and citizenship lawyer known for his doctrine of contributive belonging in international and European citizenship law.
 He is the author of the Dual Citizenship Report, Global, European, and Russia & CIS editions, and a regular contributor to Investment Migration Insider and STEP on citizenship and investment migration matters.
 He is recognised in Who's Who Legal for Malta, as a notable practitioner by ITR World Tax, and as a Chambers and Partners-ranked Private Wealth lawyer in Malta, and has served as Chairman of the Malta Branch of the Society of Trust & Estate Practitioners (STEP).